OncNGS

 The buyers wish the market to develop a solution for them on comprehensive cancer profiling as outlined in the tender.
 All buyers are indeed interested to apply this technology in their premises for their routine diagnostic testing and research.

-Question 53: You mention in the tender document the following: “CLINICAL WORKFLOW.01 - oncNGS solution SHALL be versatile and scalable, e.g. a variable number of test samples will be accommodated in a single run (ideally from a single MUST HAVE sample to full chip occupacy), maintaining consumable cost per sample low and similar, and preventing undue waste of reagents and resources in case of low-throughput runs” How can cost remain consistently equal and low irrespective of the number of samples processed thinking of the ILMN sequencing platform?
+Question 53: You mention in the tender document the following: “oncNGS Tenderer SHALL define how far their oncNGS solution will be versatile and scalable (e.g. a variable number of test samples will be accommodated in a single run (from a single sample to full chip occupancy) , maintaining consumable cost per sample low and similar, preventing undue waste of reagents and resources in case of low-throughput runs), define the strategy to achieve the defined level of ambition, implement and execute.”
+How can cost remain consistently equal and low irrespective of the number of samples processed thinking of given sequencing platform?

 The buyers recognize the complexity in addressing the required versatility and scalability and enabling the testing of a variable number of samples within a single run (to the extreme only one sample in a run) maintaining consumable cost per sample low and similar, and preventing undue waste of reagents and resources in case of low-throughput runs.
 It is however the strong opinion of the Buyers that such option would greatly benefit the outreach and use of the oncNGS technology within the different diagnostics labs, especially those who support healthcare facilities with moderate to low number of cases.